 The Constitution requires transparency and accountability in all budget processes and effective financial management of the public sector.
-The Public Finance Management Act 1999 (Act No 1 of 1999) provides the framework within which this can be achieved in national and provincial departments, as well as constitutional institutions and public entities.
-The Municipal Finance Management Act 2003 (Act No 56 of 2003) does the same for local government.
+The Public Finance Management Act, 1999 (Act No 1 of 1999) (hereinafter referred to as "the PFMA") provides the framework within which this can be achieved in national and provincial departments as well as constitutional institutions and public entities.
+The Municipal Finance Management Act, 2003 (Act No 56 of 2003) does same in respect of local government.